DanielTakeshi/Paper_Notes/miscellaneous/Learning_Accurate_Kinematic_Control_of_Cable-Driven_Surgical_Robots_Using_Data_Cleaning_and_Gaussian_Process_Regression.md

 There are a lot of surgical robotics papers.
 I need to get a diagram which shows a relation mapping between the papers.

+Questions:

+- What kind of motion planning did they use?
+Or is it just open-loop?

+- Or did humans guide the trajectories?

 Also, Ken Goldberg really likes long paper titles.